scrabbletank/farhome-rules/rulesdoc.md

 You incite a crowd or group of creatures to violence.
 All creatures in a 7x7 tile area centered on a point in range must make a Willpower save vs your spellcasting modifier.
 On fail, non-hostile creatures begin to act violently, turning into an angry mob.
 The mob will provoke others, destroy or vandalize nearby buildings, carts, or other objects, and may attack others.
 Hostile creatures effected by this spell lose any organization they have and may ignore orders by others, instead becoming reckless.

-A creature effected by this spell makes another save every time they are hit, making a Willpower roll vs 1 bad die, plus an additional bad die for every crit rolled in your spellcasting roll.
+A creature effected by this spell makes another save every time they are hit, making a Willpower roll vs 1 bad die, plus a bad die for every crit rolled in your spellcasting roll.

 Add a proficiency die for every level above the 4th.